nswitanek/MLOps-ado-adb/src/workshop/documents/part_1.md

 ## Summary
 Your team has been working on a new ML problem.
 The team has done initial exploratory work preparing the data and fitting models and has now come to a state that the solution direction is mostly solidified.
-Now, it is time to structure the work so that the team can systematically and quickly iterate towards an improved and deployable solution.
+Now it is time to structure the work so that workflow that produces a deployed model is hardened and made maintainable, while also enabling the teamto iterate on it, systematically and quickly, to continue to improve on the deployable solution.

-So far, team members have been working mostly independently in Azure Databricks notebooks that handle their end-to-end model development workflow.
-To enable more effective collaboration for continuous improvement and easier maintenance of the workflow, they will benefit from breaking the workflow into separately maintainable but linked parts.
+So far team members have been working mostly independently in Azure Databricks notebooks that handle their end-to-end model development workflow.
+To enable more effective collaboration for continuous improvement and easier maintenance of the workflow, they will break the workflow into separately maintainable but linked parts.

 As a first step towards MLOps, the team needs to accomplish the following: